PawnHubChess/client-web/README.md

 ### Motivation and background
 Our vision is to enable enjoyable remote chess games for both parties.

-Due to the high amount of requests to explain the project, we decided to create a landing page.
-This website informs people of interest, e.g. the CODE community, the MotionLab community, about the services, product, technological functionality of this project.
+Due to the high amount of requests to explain the project, we decided to create a landing page, which also acts as the hub to use our services.
+This website informs people of interest, e.g. the CODE community, the MotionLab community, about the services and technological functionality of this project.
+Simultaniously, visitors can start remote chess games.

-The landing page serves as a project to demonstrate general knowledge of web-development.
+The landing page serves as a project to demonstrate general knowledge of web-development, front-end technologies.
 The development requires a general understanding of HTML, CSS, JavaScript, and relational databases, as well as sketching a user friendly website.

+This webpage was created using the Sveltekit framework for increased performance and code quality.

 ### The team
 We are software engineering students at Berlin CODE University of Applied Sciences.
 - Maximilian Arnold
     - Project Owner
-    - Web-Client
-    - Backend
+    - Frontend
     - Image Recognition
 - Paul Bückhard
     - Physical Interfaces
+    - Board Client
 - Noah Frank
     - 3d design
     - Robotics
-    - Chess Client
 - Jorge Guedes
     - Physical Interfaces
 - Florian König
     - Web-Client
+    - Frontend
     - Backend
+    - CI/CD
 - Péter Winkler
     - Robotics
     - Physical Interfaces